Have you ever wondered who your donations help?

 Annie’s story hit the media and one generous and caring supporter sent a generous donation to put toward her medical care.
 Unfortunately, Annie had passed by the time we received the donation, but the donor insisted that we use the money toward other dogs that needed emergency medical treatment.
 So in honor of our brave, sweet girl who fought the battle for her life, we started Annie’s Fund.

-We wish to thank our donor for their generosity and the ability to get the fund started.
+We wish to thank our donor for their generosity and the ability to get the fund started, and to the many that followed who believed in helping dogs like Annie.
 Please consider donating to our fund to help other dogs like Annie.